crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/decisions_management.md

 :::

-> Add a decision (ban) on IP address `1.2.3.4` for 24 hours, with reason 'web bruteforce'
+> Add a decision (ban) on the IP address `1.2.3.4` for 24 hours, with reason 'web bruteforce'

 ```bash
 sudo cscli decisions add --ip 1.2.3.4 --duration 24h --reason "web bruteforce"
 ```

-> Add a decision (ban) on IP range  `1.2.3.0/24` for 4 hours, with reason 'web bruteforce'
+> Add a decision (ban) on the IP range  `1.2.3.0/24` for 4 hours (the default duration), with reason 'web bruteforce'

 ```bash
 sudo cscli decisions add --range 1.2.3.0/24 --reason "web bruteforce"
 ```

-> Add a decision (captcha) on IP address `1.2.3.4` for 4 hours (default duration), with reason 'web bruteforce'
+> Add a decision (captcha) the on IP address `1.2.3.4` for 4 hours, with reason 'web bruteforce'

 ```bash
 sudo cscli decisions add --ip 1.2.3.4 --reason "web bruteforce" --type captcha